 Shared Reading: Read the story to the students and discuss using the book question cards and anchor charts

-Word Work/Vocabulary: During a word work station or small group students can be working on a vocabulary activity or grammar activity.
-After you’ve introduced either the words or grammar skill during your minilesson, students can complete the activities independently.
+Word Work/Vocabulary: During a word workstation or small group students can be working on a vocabulary activity or grammar activity.
+After you’ve introduced either the words or grammar skills during your minilesson, students can complete the activities independently.

 Writing: For a writing station, students can use the directed drawings or writing pages to respond to the text.
 They can summarize the story, write about the main character, or tie in the comprehension skill for the week.

 Those are just a few ideas!
 It’s all about taking what you already have access to and making it fit into the requirements of your school.